 That said, it’s important to know the demographics for a particular neighborhood, and whether the market is set to improve or decline in the near and long term.
 It’s equally important to find a tenant to rent out your property to ensure you’ll achieve positive cash flow immediately.

 And take special care when investing out of state, and especially out of the country.
 If you plan on buying an investment property in Mexico or Spain, do your research and make sure you’ve got a good understanding of the laws of the land.
 And ensure you’re working with a reputable broker or builder.
 Ask for references!

 The next hurdle is obtaining financing on an investment property.
 Even if you’re familiar with how mortgage works, it’s important to understand the restrictions tied to investment properties as they often differ from owner-occupied properties and second homes.

-If you plan on buying an investment property, be prepared to put some money down, usually 10% or more.
-100% financing on investment properties is a thing of the past as banks and lenders took heavy losses from a large percentage of defaults and mortgage fraud.
+If you plan on buying an investment property, be prepared to put some money down, usually 20% or more.
+The days of 100% financing on investment properties is a thing of the past because banks and lenders incurred heavy losses from massive defaults and mortgage fraud.

 Also note that many exotic mortgage programs such as option-arms limit financing on investment properties to 80% or less for the most part, so be prepared to come in with more cash if you’re looking for an ultra-low start rate or negative amortization.

 Now comes the trickier stuff.
 Most lenders don’t like to lend to investors with over 10 investment properties.
 And many lenders have a limit to how much they will finance, so if you’ve got two loans with a certain bank or investor, they may not be able to provide financing on a third property if you’re over their aggregate financing limit.